 Discounted electronic goods are among the most coveted items during GSS.

 While GSS typically runs from June to July, last year saw an extended sale period in celebration of the event’s 25th anniversary.
 GSS 2018 ran from June 8 to August 12.
-However, while eCommerce platforms performed well during GSS last year, reports of lacklustre sales in brick-and-mortar stores have prompted GSS organisers to consider revamping the format.
+However, while eCommerce platforms performed well during GSS last year, reports of lackluster sales in brick-and-mortar stores have prompted GSS organisers to consider revamping the format.

 This outcome has also prompted the event’s organisers to adopt an omni-channel strategy, launching an app that allows shoppers to find deals and download coupons.
 This is a sign of recognition that Singaporeans are increasingly using online channels for shopping, which is good news for eCommerce store owners serving Singapore.